marcocharlie/flask-example-app/README.md

 To execute the program, you’ll need to have :
 - mySQL installed on your machine
-- a mySQL library (e.g. “mysql-connector-python”) to query the database
-- a text editor such as Visual Studio Code.
+- a text editor such as Visual Studio Code

-**N.B.** You need to insert your mysql credentials into config.
+**N.B.** You need to insert your mySQL credentials into [config](https://github.com/marcocharlie/flask-example-app/tree/master/database/config.py).

 ### Python env